ecen/eda332-computer-system-engineering/README.md

-# EEM076 Gauss Elimination Algorithm
+# EDA332 Gauss Elimination Algorithm

-Repository for implementing a gauss elimination algorithm for MIPS in EEM076 Electric Circuits and Field, Chalmers, 2018.
+Repository for implementing a gauss elimination algorithm for MIPS in EDA332 Computer System Engineering (Datorsystemteknik) course at Chalmers, 2018.